 Bruce L. Moon, Ph.D., ATR-BC is a professor of art therapy with extensive clinical, administrative, and teaching experience.
 He is a registered and board certified art therapist who holds a doctorate in creative arts with specialization in art therapy.
-Dr. Moon's clinical practice of art therapy, focused on the treatment of emotionally disturbed children, adolescents, and adults, has spanned over thirty years.
-He has lectured and led workshops at many college, universities, conferences, and symposia in the United States and Canada.
+He is the co-founder of the first doctorate of art therapy program in the United States.
+Dr. Moon's clinical practice of art therapy, focused on the treatment of emotionally disturbed children, adolescents, and adults, has spanned over forty years.
+He is the 2007 recipient of the Honorary Life Member Award from the American Art Therapy Association, and he has lectured and led workshops at many colleges, universities, conferences, and symposia in the United States, Canada, Hong Kong and Taiwan.

-Dr. Moon is the author of Existential Art Therapy: The Canvas Mirror, Essentials of Art Therapy Training and Practice, Introduction to Art Therapy: Faith in the Product, Art and Soul: Reflections on an Artistic Psychology, The Dynamics of Art as Therapy with Adolescents, Working with Images: The Art of Art Therapists, and Word Pictures: The Poetry and Art of Art Therapists.
+Dr. Moon is the author of Art-Based Group Therapy, Existential Art Therapy: The Canvas Mirror, The Role of Metaphor in Art Therapy, Essentials of Art Therapy Training and Practice, Introduction to Art Therapy: Faith in the Product, Art and Soul: Reflections on an Artistic Psychology, The Dynamics of Art as Therapy with Adolescents, Working with Images: The Art of Art Therapists, and co-author of Artist, Therapist, Teacher: Selected Writings; and Word Pictures: The Poetry and Art of Art Therapists.
 He has also written a number of journal articles.
 Bruce's many years of experience in clinical and educational settings coupled with a rich tradition of interdisciplinary training in theology, ethics, art therapy, education, and creative arts provide this text with a thought provoking and engaging theoretical and practical approach to ethical issues in art therapy.
-Second Edition
+Third Edition